~/blog $ cat ue5-cpp-vs-standard-cpp.md

 }

-Follow Naming Conventions: Adhere to Unreal Engine’s naming conventions to maintain consistency and readability.
+Follow naming conventions: Adhere to Unreal Engine’s conventions for consistency and readability:

-Use Forward Declarations: Use forward declarations to reduce compile times and dependencies.
+Use forward declarations: Forward-declare types in headers where possible to reduce compile times and dependencies:

 class UMyClass;